Mimicking Production Behavior with Generated Mocks: Discussion

-One threat to the internal validity of \rick comes from the technical operations that it relies on.
-For example, instrumentation of some methods may fail, or (de)serialization of large and complex objects may be unsuccessful due to low level bugs.
-To mitigate this threat, we found \rick on a suite of state-of-the-art tools in the respective domains of static analysis, instrumentation, serialization, and code generation.
+\revisedthree{\textbf{Serialization} The internal validity of \rick is impacted by technical limitations.
+For example, instrumentation of some methods may fail \cite{wachter2024serializing}.
+One of the biggest technical challenge is the serialization and deserialization of large and complex objects.
+This may result in incomplete or unfaithful program states within the generated tests, which do not reflect the ones observed in production. }

-A source of threat to the external validity of our findings is the applications we consider for the evaluation of \rick.
-To mitigate this threat, we make sure that the three applications are 1) complex, and 2) from very different application domains.
-Also, we ensure that our production usage scenarios are typical and representative of their operation.
+\revisedthree{\textbf{Application Vs Library} A source of threat to the external validity of our findings arises from the software projects we consider for the evaluation of \rick.
+We make sure that the three projects are 1) complex, and 2) from diverse domains.
+Indeed, we consider a library, a desktop application, and a backend application.
+We do not guarantee that our findings hold for applications and libraries in other languages such as TypeScript, or nim.
+Still, we believe that \rick would not let them down.}

-Our choice of the two MUTs in RQ5 presented to developers for discussions may also pose a threat to the validity of our conclusions.
-To address a potential selection bias, we choose two representative MUTs based on the criteria defined in \autoref{sec:protocol}.
+\revisedthree{\textbf{Program Evolution} Tests and programs co-evolve within software projects \cite{shimmi2022leveraging,marsavina2014studying,le2021untangling}.
+The tests generated by \rick are no different, they may be impacted by changes in the application code.
+A refactoring in the source code, such as a modification in the order of method invocations, or a change in the parameters of an existing method, may require changes in the generated tests.
+However, if these modifications are not semantically relevant, this is tedious, low value work for developers.
+This limitation is shared by all regression test generation techniques.
+In this case, developers can always regenerate new tests when significant changes are made to the methods under tests. }